How to Handle Food Insecurity as a College Student

 • Many college campuses have food pantries where students can get free food.

-• Federal programs like SNAP can help you get stable access to groceries.
+• Federal programs like SNAP can help you get stable access to groceries if you qualify.

-More than a quarter (29%) of students at four-year colleges and more than a third (39%) at two-year colleges have experienced food insecurity, according to the Hope Center.
+More than a quarter (29%) of surveyed students at four-year colleges and more than a third (38%) at two-year colleges said they experienced food insecurity in the fall of 2020, according to the Hope Center.

 Food insecurity is generally the state of not having a stable food source for a healthy life.
-As a college student, there are resources available to help you combat food insecurity.
+As a college student, on-campus and off-campus resources are available to help you combat food insecurity.

 What Is Food Insecurity?